algolia/docsearch/docs/src/what-is-docsearch.md

 you keep the "powered by Algolia" link displayed.

-DocSearch is [one of our ways][1] to give back to the Open-Source community for everything it did for us already.
+DocSearch is [one of our ways][1] to give back to the open source community for everything it did for us already.

 [1]: https://opencollective.com/algolia